**These posts often contain affiliate links. Please see our disclosure policy for details.**

 I made 5 gnomes for my small mantel’s garland.
 I planned to space them out along the string.

-Repeat for all of the other sock gnomes, in whatever order you want.
+Step 4.
+Repeat for all the sock gnomes, adding them in whatever order you choose.

-Step 5: Tie knots at the ends of the embroidery floss and hang up your gnome garland!
+Step 5: Tie hanging loops at the ends of the embroidery floss and hang up your gnome garland!

 That’s all there is to creating a DIY gnome garland!